MSP vs Break Fix

 Your MSP should implement software tools to automate many services in the background from making sure your workstations and servers are patched and updated, servers are backed up and verified regularly, anti-virus signature definitions are up-to-date, proactively addressing network slowness issues, to even power and service outages.
 A good MSP will know these things before you do.

 The major shift in IT services the past 25 years has been from break-fix to managed services.
 Why?
 There are two major reasons why MSP wins in the MSP vs Break Fix battle:

 - Developments in monitoring and automation software which makes it feasible for MSPs to provide a Best Practices approach.
 This best practice approach will be a consistent user experience across their client base.

-- Due to the managed service provider model, and MSPs being able to provide a broad range of managed IT services, from help desk to CIO services, the MSP has become the Technology Trusted Business Advisor to small and medium sized businesses.
-The MSP model provides a true relationship between business and technology provider.
+- Due to the managed service provider model, and MSPs being able to provide a broad range of managed IT services, from help desk to CIO services, the MSP has become the Technology Trusted Business Advisor to small and medium-sized businesses.
+The MSP model provides a true relationship between business and technology providers.
 MSPs can provide a proactive preventative, long term planning approach to IT.

 Can your break-fix guy do that?

 If you want to learn more about the MSP vs Break Fix model or have any questions about what Custom Information Services can do for your business, contact us today!